-Cyclophosphamide is a medicine that works slowly.
+Cyclophosphamide is a medication that works slowly.
 You can expect your child to gradually start feeling better, but it might take weeks to months.

-How is Cyclophosphamide given?
+How is cyclophosphamide given?

-Cyclophosphamide is given via a vein as an infusion, or as a tablet.
+Cyclophosphamide is given via a vein as an infusion, or as an oral tablet.